jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 ## Configuration

+The plugin's default behavior requires **no configuration**.
+If you need to change the configuration, you can use the Web UI or CasC.

+### Web UI

+You can set plugin configuration using the Web UI.

+Go to `Manage Jenkins` > `Configure System` > `AWS Secrets Manager Credentials Provider` and change the settings.

 Available settings:

 - Endpoint Configuration
   - Service Endpoint
   - Signing Region
 - ListSecrets configuration
-  - Filters (secret description, secret name, secret tags)
+  - Filters

-The plugin's default behavior requires **no configuration**.

-### Web UI

-You can set plugin configuration using the Web UI.

-Go to `Manage Jenkins` > `Configure System` > `AWS Secrets Manager Credentials Provider` and change the settings.

 ### Configuration As Code (CasC)